-“Ferdinand” tells the story of a giant bull with a big heart.
-After being mistaken for a dangerous beast, he is captured and torn from his home.
+After being mistaken for a dangerous beast, Ferdinand the bull is captured and torn from his home.
 Determined to return to his family, he rallies a misfit team on the ultimate adventure.
-Set in Spain, Ferdinand proves you can’t judge a bull by its cover.
-From Blue Sky Studios and Carlos Saldanha, the director of “Rio” and inspired by the beloved book “The Story of Ferdinand” by Munro Leaf and Robert Lawson, “Ferdinand” is a heartwarming animated comedy adventure with an all-star cast that includes John Cena, Kate McKinnon, Gina Rodriguez, Anthony Anderson and many more.
+Set in Spain and inspired by the beloved children’s book, the film’s all-star voice cast includes John Cena, Kate McKinnon, Gina Rodriguez, Anthony Anderson and many more.

 See it in cinemas from December 16th